STIXProject/java-stix/README.md

 or use [Nodeclipse/Enide Gradle for Eclipse](http://marketplace.eclipse.org/content/gradle).
 Gradle Eclipse integration is somewhat emergent.
 I'd advise using the Gradle command-line.

-### Do these prior to building

-And for now add the folling lines to your ~/gradle/gradle.properties file

-    signingKeyId=filler
-    signingPassword=filler
-    secretKeyFile=filler
-    sonotypeJiraId=filler
-    sonotypeJiraPassword=filler

-Otherwise, gradle will fail not finding "sonotypeJiraId" or some such.
-I need to set all these properties to archivePush java-stix to Maven Central.

 ### Building via Gradle buildscript

 Change directories into the project and enter on the command-line: